core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * The Responder is authenticated with 128-bit security against online attacks.
 This is the sum of the 64-bit MACs in EDHOC message_2 and of the MAC in the AEAD of the first OSCORE-protected CoAP response.

-With reference to the purely sequential workflow in {{fig-non-combined}}, the OSCORE request might have to undergo access control checks at the server, before being actually executed for accessing the target protected resource.
+With reference to the sequential workflow in {{fig-non-combined}}, the OSCORE request might have to undergo access control checks at the server, before being actually executed for accessing the target protected resource.
 The same MUST hold when the optimized workflow in {{fig-combined}} is used, i.e., when using the EDHOC + OSCORE request.

 That is, the rebuilt OSCORE-protected application request from step 7 in {{server-processing}} MUST undergo the same access control checks that would be performed on a traditional OSCORE-protected application request sent individually as shown in {{fig-non-combined}}.